lostboyz923/learning/_posts/2024-05-20-black-and-gold.md

 by the men who wear black and gold

-whose secret tails leave secret trails.
+whose secret tails leave secret trails

+that will make your blood run cold.

 The queerest day evil ever did see

 was the day they left

 the SIG by the sea...